 Welcome!
-The Office of Graduate Financial Assistance provides information and assistance to applicants, admitted students, and continuing students.
+SED Graduate Financial Assistance provides information and assistance to applicants, admitted students, and continuing students.
 We are here to help you navigate all the aspects of the financial aid process.
-We know that you have questions and some of your questions may be answered on our Frequently Asked Questions page or on one of our additional pages.
+We know that you have questions, and some of your questions may be answered on our Frequently Asked Questions page or on one of our additional pages.
 If you have not found an answer to your question, please feel free to contact us.

 It’s wise to explore a variety of resources to help finance your education.
-Besides federal loans and other external sources of funding, you may qualify for BU merit or need-based scholarships, assistantships, or employment.
+Besides loans and other external sources of funding, you may qualify for BU merit scholarships, assistantships, or employment.

 To be eligible for financial assistance, you must:

 - Be enrolled in a graduate degree program at BU School of Education.

 - Maintain the enrollment status (full- or part-time) required by your type of assistance.

 It is important to note that a student’s financial aid cannot exceed their cost of attendance.
 To calculate your cost of attendance, please refer to the costs & tuition section of our website.